 Chapter 8 Additional character types

-Character types are fundamental to phylogenetics.
+Rather than approach each new character type in an ad hoc way, it is important to examine these more general properties and explicitly consider how each character should be encoded and modeled.
 Specifying the character types is a critical aspect of how we articulate our ontological perspective (i.e., what organismal attributes exist, which are worth considering for the question at hand, and what the relation between them is).
 The identification of which character type your data correspond to is a decision about measurement theory (Houle et al. 2011) – a field that sits at the intersection of math, statistics, and philosophy that concerns the relationships between measurements and the reality they represent, clarifies what information the measurements contain, examines which mathematical operations we can perform with them, and reveals what actual transforms those operations correspond to.
 With a name like “measurement theory”, you might assume that it is a dusty and boring annoyance that someone else needs to worry about, but it is actually an exciting and grounding framework for understanding many of the central aspects of what we do in science.

-There are many other types of organism measurements, and therefore state spaces and character types, that are addressed in a phylogenetic context.
-Here we consider some of the more frequently applied character types.
-Changing the state space for discrete characters changes the dimensions of the model matrices we have used.
-Changing scale types requires entirely new model types, since different mathematical operations are permissible and sensical for different scale types.
+There are many types of organism measurements, and therefore state spaces and character types, that are addressed in a phylogenetic context.
+Here we consider some of the more frequently applied character types, i.e. scale types.
+Different scale types require different models of evolution.
+The biggest distinction is between discrete character types, like DNA, and continuous character types, like mass, that require radically different models of evolution.

 There are several other frequent applications of nominal scale types beyond DNA sequences in phylogenetic analyses.
 The most common include others include other molecular sequence data, but they are also used for discrete unordered morphological character states